-The School is an equal opportunity employer and makes employment decisions on the basis of merit.
+The School is an equal opportunity employer and makes employment decisions based on merit.
 We want to have the best available persons in every job.
 The School is committed to compliance with all applicable laws providing equal employment opportunities.
 This policy applies to all terms and conditions of employment, including, but not limited to, hiring, placement, promotion, termination, layoff, recall, and transfer, leaves of absence, compensation, and training.

-This policy also prohibits discrimination based on the perception that anyone has any of these characteristics listed above, or is associated with a person who has or is perceived as having any of these characteristics.
+This policy also prohibits discrimination based on the perception that anyone has any of these characteristics listed above or is associated with a person who has or is perceived as having any of these characteristics.
 Discrimination can also include failing to reasonably accommodate religious practices.

-Please note: Pacific School of Religion is a school of religion and as such there are some occasions where religious doctrine, religious preference or personal beliefs or characteristics may be a bona fide qualification or limitation with regard to employment or with regard to participation in a particular program or activity.
+Please note: Pacific School of Religion is a school of religion and as such there are some occasions where religious doctrine, religious preference or personal beliefs or characteristics may be a bona fide qualification or limitation regarding employment or about participation in a program or activity.